csilva95/photo-mover/README.md

 Script input arguments:

-    -f FROM folder (where the photos are coming from) if iphone then you *MUST* type: '~/iphone/DCIM' THIS FIELD IS NECESSARY
+    -f FROM folder (THIS FIELD IS NECESSARY) path of the camera photos
+        if iphone then you *MUST* type: '~/iphone/DCIM'

-    -t TO folder   (where the photos will go)
+    -t TO folder   (THIS FIELD IS NECESSARY) path of the storage device

-        THIS FIELD IS NECESSARY
+    -d DEVICE      (THIS FIELD IS NECESSARY)

-    -d DEVICE      (device with original FROM folder) if iphone then you *MUST* type: iphone if you've ran this script before then: name the device the same name as you originally used so the photos are transferred to the same place THIS FIELD IS NECESSARY
+        if iphone then you *MUST* type: iphone if you've ran this script before then: name the device the same name as you originally used so the photos are transferred to the same place

-    -r REVERSE     (default=1)
+    -r REVERSE     (THIS FIELD IS *NOT* NECESSARY) default=1
         1=transfer newest photos first
         0=transfer oldest photos first

-        THIS FIELD IS *NOT* NECESSARY
+    -u UPDATE      (THIS FIELD IS *NOT* NECESSARY) default=1

-    -u UPDATE      (default=1)
-        1=script ends once it reaches a photo it's already transferred before 0=script will end once it attempts to transfer all photos THIS FIELD IS *NOT* NECESSARY
+        1=script ends once it reaches a photo it's already transferred before 0=script will end once it attempts to transfer all photos

 If you ever forget then you can always run: